BreakoutRoom4/SubHub/README.md

 * List of Views
    * 2x1 view of livestreams
 * Search bar
-   * search and filter new live streams
+   * search and filter new live streams as well as channels
 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)